thoughtspot/thoughtspot.github.io/pages/admin/setup/set_up_relay_host.md

 tags: [formatting]
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
+summary: "To enable alert emails, you'll need to set up a relay host for SMTP traffic."
 sidebar: mydoc_sidebar
 ---
-To enable alert emails, you'll need to set up a relay host for SMTP traffic from ThoughtSpot.
-This routes the alert and notification emails coming from ThoughtSpot through an SMTP email server.
+A relay host for SMTP traffic routes the alert and notification emails coming from ThoughtSpot through an SMTP email server.

+## Set up the relay Host

 To set up a relay host: